nim-lang/Nim/doc/manual.rst

   example()

-This template will resolve into "https://nim-lang.org" which is string literal type, and since {.discardable.} don't apply to literals, the compiler will error.
+This template will resolve into "https://nim-lang.org" which is a string literal and since {.discardable.} doesn't apply to literals, the compiler will error.

 An empty ``discard`` statement is often used as a null statement: